 Ph.D.
 Program in Medieval Studies

 This Program accepts only students who wish to pursue a Ph.D. in Medieval Studies.
 Ph.D. students spend their first two years at Yale taking courses, for a total of 14 term courses (usually 7 term courses per year).
 During these two years they are also required to pass proficiency examinations in Latin, Arabic, Greek, or Hebrew and in two modern languages (usually French and German, although in appropriate circumstances another modern language may be substituted for one of these).
-During their four terms of courses, students are required to take a course in research methodology, palaeography, and one of the Medieval Studies interdisciplinary seminars.
+During their four terms of courses, students are required to take courses in research methodology, palaeography, and one of the Medieval Studies interdisciplinary seminars.

 In sum, the Ph.D.
-Program can and should be completed in five years, during which time the student will receive support from the University.
+Program can and should be completed in six years, during which time the student will receive support from the University.
 For other grants and fellowships (e.g., to support summer language training and travel), see Grants and Fellowships.